Article by Avant Group - Grants for Aboriginal & Torres Strait Islander Organisations, Not‑for‑Profits and Social Enterprises

 TOURISM & HOSPITALITY

-VIC Regional Events Fund – Round 6 Eligible organisations include councils, not‑for‑profits, RTBs, VEPs and private entities delivering public benefit in regional Victoria.
-Supports acquisition, growth and delivery of regional events.
-Funding up to $500,000 (Stream 2) or $50,000 (Stream 3).
+VIC Regional Events Fund – Round 6 Eligible organisations include councils, not‑for‑profits, Regional Tourism Boards, Visitor Economy Partnerships and private entities delivering public benefit in regional Victoria.
+Supports major one‑off or ongoing events in regional Victoria.
+No maximum grant funding request.
+Requires early consultation with Visit Victoria to be invited to apply.
 Stream 1: Ongoing

 QUEENSLAND